 - Offers great healing power

-Guided classes are also often available online.
-This allows you to respect social distancing recommendations and practice from the comfort and safety of your own home while still receiving expert guidance and support.
+From apps like Down Dog to studios offering virtual classes, it’s become increasingly easy to find guided classes you can do at home.
+These allow you to respect social distancing recommendations and practice from the comfort and safety of your own home, while still receiving expert guidance and support.

 The Bottom Line

-An intelligent and committed restorative yoga practice will almost certainly gift you with a wide variety of physical and psychological benefits.
+An intelligent and committed restorative yoga practice will gift you with a wide variety of physical and psychological benefits.
 Over time, you’ll also connect more fully with an inner current of peace and joy.
-This will support you in relating skillfully to even the most challenging circumstances.
+This will support you in responding skillfully to even the most challenging circumstances.